neolovepineapple/GSoC_iregnetonCRAN/Hard_Test.md

     ## 0.01901697 0.01519895

-P Value < 0.05, we reject the null hypothesis that the performance of two function are equal under the alpha value of 0.05.
+P Value < 0.05, we reject the null hypothesis that the performances of two function are equal under the alpha value of 0.05.
 Generally speaking, the performance of IntervalRegressionCV is better than iregnet.